neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.data.DataProvider`
     - `saveAll` - Writes all values in a resource location to value map to the `PathProvider` using the provided codec.
     - `saveStable` - Writes a value to the provided path given the codec.
+- `net.minecraft.data.loot#BlockLootSubProvider`
-- `net.minecraft.data.loot#BlockLootSubProvider#createMossyCarpetBlockDrops` - Creates a loot table for a mossy carpet block.
+    - `createMossyCarpetBlockDrops` - Creates a loot table for a mossy carpet block.
+    - `createShearsOrSlikTouchOnlyDrop` - Creates a loot table that can only drop its item when mined with shears or an item with the silk touch enchantment.
 - `net.minecraft.data.worldgen.Pools#createKey` - Creates a `ResourceKey` for a template pool.
 - `net.minecraft.data.models.EquipmentModelProvider` - A model provider for equipment models, only includes vanilla bootstrap.
 - `net.minecraft.data.info.DatapackStructureReport` - A provider that returns the structure of the datapack.